jboss-developer/jboss-eap-quickstarts/ejb-remote/README.md

          $JBOSS_HOME/bin/standalone.sh

-2. Build and install the server side component and the client interfaces jar into your local Maven repository.
+2. Build and install the server side component.

          cd server-side/
          mvn clean install

-   This will compile and package the EJB JAR and client interfaces JAR (`jboss-as-ejb-remote-app.jar` and `jboss-as-ejb-remote-app-client.jar`) and copy them to `~.m2/repository/org/jboss/as/quickstarts/jboss-as-ejb-remote-server-side/7.0.2-SNAPSHOT/`.
+  This will build the EJB and client interfaces JARs, and install them in your local Maven repository.

 3. Deploy the EJB JAR to your server